silversonicaxel/storybook-addon-versioning/README.md

 # Storybook Addon Version

-The Addon Version is used to highlight the version of a component or of a package within [Storybook](https://storybook.js.org) toolbar.
+The [Storybook Addon Version](https://storybook.js.org/addons/storybook-version/) is used to highlight the version of a component or of a package within [Storybook](https://storybook.js.org) toolbar.
 ## Installation

 ```sh